A New Look and Convergence Rate of Federated Multi-Task Learning with Laplacian Regularization: Experiments

 We use a multinomial logistic regression model (MLR) with cross-entropy loss functions and $L_2$-regularization term as the strongly convex model for Human Activity Recognition, Vehicle Sensor, and MNIST.
 For nonconvex setting, we use a simple deep neural network (DNN) with one hidden layer, a ReLU activation function, and a softmax layer at the end of the network for Human Activity and Vehicle Sensor datasets.
 The size of hidden layer is 100 for Human Activity and 20 for Vehicle Sensor.
 In the case of MNIST, we use DNN with 2 hidden layers and both layers have the same size of 100.
 For CIFAR-10, we follow the CNN structure of \cite{mcmahan17}.

-It is noted that the structural dependence matrix $\Omega$ of MOCHA is chosen as $\Omega = (\textbf{I}_{N \times N} - \frac{1}{N}\textbf{11}^T)^2$, where $\textbf{I}_{N \times N}$ is the identity matrix with size $N \times N$ and $\textbf{1}$ is a vector of all ones size $N$, in order to make the weight vectors close to their mean \cite{evgeniouRegularizedMultiTask2004}.
+The structural dependence matrix $\Omega$ of MOCHA is chosen as $\Omega = (\textbf{I}_{N \times N} - \frac{1}{N}\textbf{11}^T)^2$ following settings of \cite{smith17NIPS,liangThinkLocallyAct2020}, where $\textbf{I}_{N \times N}$ is the identity matrix with size $N \times N$ and $\textbf{1}$ is a vector of all ones size $N$.
+Here, $\Omega$ is exactly the Laplacian matrix $L$ in problem \eqref{mainP:FMTL} when all the weights $a_{k\ell}=1, \forall k,\ell$.
 As both \OurAlg and \dFed have the same performance when there is no client sampling, in our experiments, we only evaluate the performance of \OurAlg.
-During experiments, we assume that all clients have the same weight connection $\{a_{kl}\}$ with others.
-We also explain how we choose different values of $\{a_{kl}\}$ in the appendix.
 When comparing \OurAlg with other algorithms, we conduct 5-fold cross-validation to figure out the combination of hyperparameters allowing each algorithm to achieve the highest test accuracy.
+All experiments are implemented using PyTorch \cite{paszkePyTorchImperativeStyle2019} version 1.6.
+We follow the implementations of \cite{canh20NIPS} for pFedMe, FedAvg, and Per-FedAvg, \cite{liangThinkLocallyAct2020} for MOCHA.
+All experiments are run on \textbf{NVIDIA Tesla T4} GPU.
+All code and data are published at \footnote{\url{https://github.com/dual-grp/FedU_FMTL}}.
 The accuracy is reported with mean and standard deviation over 10 runs.
-All experiments were conducted using PyTorch \cite{paszkePyTorchImperativeStyle2019} version 1.6.